JBurrellIRL/ProjectFour/README.md

 ### User Authentication

 - An important part of this review site is to ensure that only users can only edit and delete their own comments.
-- I used the Django "LoginRequired" mixin to ensure that anyone trying to access a secure page (such as a direct URL to the page used to edit a comment) are redirected to the login page.
+- I used the Django "LoginRequiredMixin" to ensure that anyone trying to access a secure page (such as a direct URL to the page used to edit a comment) are redirected to the login page.
-- Django's "UserPassesTest" mixin is used to limit access based on permissions i.e. to ensure that users can only edit/delete comments for which they are the author.
+- Django's "UserPassesTestMixin" is used to limit access based on permissions i.e. to ensure that users can only edit/delete comments that they added themselves.
 If the user tries to edit a comment of which they are not the author, they are shown an HTTP 403 Forbidden error.

 ### Form Validation
 If invalid or empty data is submitted through a form or comment box on the site, the form will not submit and the browser will return an error to inform the user that valid data must be passed for the submission to be successful.
 This has been tested in multiple browsers.